I will serve local dishes and drinks at state events - Spio-Garbrah

 He explained that an earlier initiative aimed at whipping interest of the public to patronize locally made produce, “the made in Ghana initiative” under his leadership, in the immediate past NDC government, did not yield the needed results due to financial constraints, laws and administrative lapses.

-Touching on the challenges in the educational infrastructure, which had compelled the government to adopt the double track system,
+Touching on the challenges in the educational infrastructure, which had compelled the government to adopt the double track system, Spio-Garbrah said the Ghana Education Trust Fund (GETFund) over the years, had failed to mobilize resources from other sources to augment the tax proceeds.

-The Former Trade Minister said the government could source for funding from institutions such as the Ford Foundation, Rockefeller Foundation, MacArthur Foundation
+The Former Trade Minister said the government could source for funding from institutions such as the Ford Foundation, Rockefeller Foundation, MacArthur Foundation the Bill and Melinda Gates Foundation to embark on the infrastructure development.

 “Few may have political programmes but there are grants valued at trillions of dollars in the philanthropic environment that could be accessed to support GETFUND operations such as the free SHS.
-This kind of funds cannot tie the country down,”
+This kind of funds cannot tie the country down,” Spio-Gabrah said.

 The GETFund he said had a good track record including building schools, awarding scholarships to qualified students and access grant from other non-governmental organization.

-He suggested that government should source for funding from philanthropic institutions and individuals without any strings attached instead of borrowing with interest from countries like China that affects inflation, budget deficit
+He suggested that government should source for funding from philanthropic institutions and individuals without any strings attached instead of borrowing with interest from countries like China that affects inflation, budget deficit other economic fundamentals.

 “If there are these kinds of funds why will our government resort to borrowing and plunge the country into huge debt.
 Borrowing has a negative impact on the economy,” he said.